Doom metal: Gothic-doom

 Gothic-doom, also known as doom-gothic, is a style that combines more traditional elements of doom metal with gothic rock.
 Gothic-doom bands usually play at slow and mid-tempos and employ the usage of instruments that are more related to classical music, alongside traditional doom metal instruments, in order to create darker and meditative atmospheres.
 Doom-gothic lyrics combines the dramatic and romantic elements of gothic rock with the sorrowness and melancholy present in doom metal, while being more introspective and focused on personal experiences such as love, grief, irreparable loss, loss of faith, etc. Unlike in gothic metal and death-doom, gothic-doom bands prefer the use of cleaner vocals instead of employing death growls, although some of them employ harsher vocals occasionally, and avoid the usage of death metal-like riffage.
 Bands labelled as gothic-doom include Weeping Silence, the Foreshadowing, Grave Lines, Artrosis, Ava Inferi, Draconian, and Type O Negative.

 Progressive doom

-Progressive doom is a fusion genre that combines elements of progressive metal and doom metal.
-Notable bands include King Goat, Below the Sun, Sierra, Oceans of Slumber, and Green Carnation.
+Progressive doom (also known as technical doom) is a fusion genre that combines elements of progressive rock and progressive metal with doom metal.
+Some bands in this genre may incorporate elements of death metal, black metal, post-metal, stoner metal, folk metal and gothic metal.
+Notable bands include King Goat, Below the Sun, Sierra, Oceans of Slumber, Confessor, and Green Carnation.